drewpendergrass/CHEEREIO/docs/Running-the-ensemble.rst

 	    sleep 1
 	  done

 Next, we do our usual check for the ``KILL_ENS`` file, which will be generated if any of the CHEEREIO Python scripts fail.
 If everything works correctly, then ensemble member 1 runs the script ``cleanup.sh``.
 This clean-up script deletes flag files and column files particular to this assimilation run from the Scratch folder, updates internal state files with the new correct dates, and prepares the ``input.geos`` file in each ensemble member run directory so that we can correctly run GEOS-Chem for the next assimilation period.
+If this is the first run through the loop, special updates are applied to the HISTORY.rc files to change the frequency of output file creation (i.e. switching from ensemble spinup mode to assimilation mode).

 .. code-block:: bash

 	  #If there is a problem, the KILL_ENS file will be produced.
 Break then
 	  if [ -f ${MY_PATH}/${RUN_NAME}/scratch/KILL_ENS ]; then
 	    break
+	  fi
+	  #If this is ensemble member 1, execute cleanup.
+This is because we only want it to run once.
+	  if [ $x -eq 1 ] && [ "${firstrun}" = true ]; then
+	    bash change_histrst_durfreq.sh
+	    firstrun=false
 	  fi
 	  #If this is ensemble member 1, execute cleanup.
 This is because we only want it to run once.
 	  if [ $x -eq 1 ]; then